quiltdata/quilt/docs/API Reference/Package.md

 * `ValueError`:  if the logical_key points to a Package rather than PackageEntry.

+## Package.readme(self)  {#Package.readme}

+Returns the README PackageEntry

+The README is the entry with the logical key 'README.md' (case-sensitive).
+Will raise a QuiltException if no such entry exists.

 ## Package.set\_meta(self, meta)  {#Package.set\_meta}

 Sets user metadata on this Package.